-An Incomplete "(I)" grade indicates that the work completed thus far is of passing quality, but some portion of the work required to complete the course remains unfinished because of illness or for some other reason over which the student had no control.
+An Incomplete "(I)" indicates that the work completed thus far is of passing quality, but some portion of the work required to complete the course remains unfinished because of illness or for some other reason over which the student had no control.
 The instructor will submit an Incomplete Grade Assignment Form during the final grade submission, which will detail the work to be completed.
 When the work is completed, the instructor will submit an Incomplete Grade Removal Form.
+(Faculty members can pick up the Incomplete Grade Assignment and Incomplete Grade Removal forms from the Office of the Registrar).

 If the "Incomplete" is not removed by the end of the mid-term grading period of the following semester in which the student is enrolled, the Registrar will automatically record a grade of "F".
-Students are prohibited from enrolling in any course for which the current grade is "I" (see Registrar for Incomplete Grade Assignment Form and Incomplete Grade Removal Form).
+Students are prohibited from enrolling in any course for which the current grade is "I".